top of page

 Surrendering this Old Man to God and accepting God's definition of us; is what opens our heart to Christ.
 As Christ comes into our heart through the person of the Holy Spirit, we become born again - this time not physically but Spiritually.
 And because God is Spirit, we now become Spiritually alive to Him and have Spiritual relationship with Him.

 Resting into the finished work of Christ is accepting that our salvation and reconciliation RESTS totally in what He has done, and not in any goodness of our own.
-Once we surrender the Old Man and allow God to give us a New Nature and the beginning of a New Man - we begin to see what Jesus has done for us, and we rest into His finished work.
-It is in this rest that we rejoice in this great new relationship.
+Once we surrender the Old Man, God gives us a New Nature through the Holy Spirit.
+This is the beginning of the New Man.
+We begin to see what Jesus has done for us, and we rest into His finished work.
+It is in this rest of faith and trust that we find a new relationship with God.
 A relationship of rest, reconciliation, and acceptance.
 All based on what Jesus has done at the cross and in the resurrection.
 Based in rest the Christian life takes on a whole new dimension.
 Now we are intrigued about what God is doing in and around us.
-We are looking daily to see His work, in and around us based on the finished work of Christ.

 Perhaps the most vivid example of this new life of rest is found in the story of Mary and Martha.